TeHikuMedia/nga-tautohetohe/README.md

 A different script has been written to sort through the text and extract te reo for each of these formats.
 Each of these scripts is found in the sub-folder 'nga_tautohetohe_hansard'.
 A unified_hansard_scraper.py has been written to run each of these scripts sequentially in the order of the Hansard volumes.
-The script always picks up where from where it last got up too, so no worries if you pause or cancel the programme part way through.
+The script always picks up where from where it last got up too, so no worries if you cancel the programme part way through then rerun later.

 Downloading and processing the first 488 volumes will take 1-3 days due to very slow download speed from the server where they are stored, whereas downloading and processing the debates from 1987 onwards will take about 1-3 hours.
 TODO: Upload all OCR volume text into a Google Drive folder for faster download.